tkirmizi/Push-Swap/README.md

 The main challenge is to achieve this sorting using a restricted set of operations defined as follows:

-`swap` Swap the first 2 elements at the top of stack 'a'.
+`swap` Swap the first 2 elements at the top of stack.

-`push` Take the top element of stack 'a' and move it to stack 'b'.
+`push` Take the top element of one stack and move it to other stack's top.

-`rotate` Shift all elements of stack 'a' up by one position.
+`rotate` Shift all elements up by one position.
+The first element will be the last.

-`reverse rotate` Shift all elements of stack 'a' down by one position.
+`reverse rotate` Shift all elements down by one position.
+The last element will be the first.

 My approach is `Turk Algorithms`